thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 Contexts connect to each other using the Ports at the top and the bottom.

-## Context Compatibility
+## Flow Compatibility

-Not all contexts can be connected altogether.
-Some rules apply to keep a consistent workflow.
+Not all contexts can be connected altogether, in any order.
+Some rules apply to keep a consistent workflow:

-The general rule is based on simulation data type, which defines the colors of the outline of a context and some other rules specific to some contexts.
+* Contexts connect by compatible input/output data type.
+* Events can connect to one or many events / initialize contexts.
+* Initialize contexts can have one or many SpawnEvent source or one or many GPUSpawnEvent source, but these data type are mutually exclusive.
+* Only One Initialize can be connected to one Update Context
+* You can connect any Output Contexts to a Initialize / Update context.

- Here is a recap of the context compatibility.
+ Here is a recap table of the context compatibility:

 | Context            | Input Data Type                      | Output Data Type | Specific Comments                                            |
 | ------------------ | ------------------------------------ | ---------------- | ------------------------------------------------------------ |